 [[email protected] Desktop]# usermod -G root user1

-The command given below provides existing user with the root privilege:
+The command given below provides the existing user with the root privilege

 [[email protected] Desktop]# usermod -g 0 -o root_user